yamin-shihab/study-notes/grade_7/math.md

 * Equal angles are represented by the same symbol.
 * To make one with a protractor, simply measure half of the angle, then draw the bisector.
 * To make one with a compass, draw an arc from the point of the angle, then for each of the 2 intersections made, draw another arc at the point of intersection.
 Where the final 2 arcs intersect, that's the point of the bisector.
 * An angle bisector is represented by an < then first the points of the two angle lines with the angle point in between and = + the original amount of degrees, then the first angle line followed by the angle point, the bisector = the second angle line followed by the angle point, and the bisector, followed by = + the bisected angle in degrees.
-(ABC, ABD = CBD)
+(ABC = 90, ABD = CBD = 45)

 ## Area, and Perimeter